 About Us: Our family is a close knit family that loves, argues, makes up and loves some more!
 My husband is ex military and currently works as a construction project manager.
 I currently work as a substitute teacher.
 I enjoy working with kids and love that the job allows me the flexibility I need.
 I grew up with dogs.
 My mom bred and showed Shelties.
 As a teen I participated in both conformation and obedience classes at Rob Cary Kennels (Now Rob Cary Pet Resort) in San Antonio.
 I accompanied my mother to dogs shows all over Texas and assisted her in the ring if she was showing multiple dogs at a time.
 I have 3 children, 2 step children ( ranging in age from 27 to 12), and 2 grandchildren.
 My family including our pack are my world.

-Our Pack: Our pets are our family!
-My family fell in love with the Siberian Huskies over 9 years ago.
-We have ten pack members, four are altered (fixed) and six are not.
+Our Pack: Our pets are more than a pack, they are our FAMILY!
+We fell in love with the Siberian Huskies over 9 years ago and had our first litter about 7 years go.
+We have ten pack members.
+5 are altered (fixed) and 5 are unaltered.
 Our dogs health, safety and comfort are our top priority.
 Our dogs are on a diet that includes high quality kibble, vitamins, and fresh foods that often include cooked or raw meat and pet safe fresh fruits and veggies.
 Our dogs are inside and outside dogs.
-They have free reign of our fenced in yard and of our home.
+They have free reign of our 3/4 acre fenced in yard and of our home.
 You can find them chasing each other around the yard, passed out on the couch, or at my feet while I cook.
 All of our dogs are crate trained.
-We make use of dog crates, and doggy gates inside when needed, we also have doggy kennel rooms (with air conditioner, ceiling fans and doggies doors to the outside).
+We make use of dog crates, and doggy gates inside when needed, we also have doggy rooms (with air conditioner, ceiling fans and doggies doors to the outside).
 All of our dogs are up to date on vaccinations and see the vet regularly.

 Working Our Dogs: Our pack are all trained in basic commands.
 We are currently working with Tyrion in hopes that he will get his AKC Canine Good Citizen certificate.
 If that goes well we will do the same for several others in our pack.
 I am also looking into getting Reign into AKC Course Ability, after we get her AKC Canine Good Citizen.